Bundesbank's Dombret tells banks a Brexit EU access deal unlikely

 But Britain’s government has yet to detail what it wants for financial services in trade negotiations with the bloc.

-UK Finance Chief Executive Stephen Jones said it’s “entirely possible” to construct a new trade deal with the bloc that preserves benefits of close alignment without sacrificing political and regulatory autonomy.

-Without a bespoke trade deal, Britain faces having to continue copying EU rules like Norway and Switzerland for financial market access.

-Dombret also gave a blunt warning to banks about relying on a transition period to delay hard decisions on licenses and staff moves to new EU hubs.
+Dombret also gave a blunt warning to banks about relying on a transition period to delay hard decisions on licences and staff moves to new EU hubs.

 Even if the EU and Britain agree on a transition deal by March to bridge Brexit and new trading terms, it may not give the legal certainty that cross-border banks crave, Dombret said.